jokecamp/ServiceStackv4-Demo-TeamsApi/README.md

 - serving static files outside /api level
 - a few OrmLite query examples
 - IReturn marker interfaces no longer required.
 See the League DTO/Service/Consumer code
+- Example bypass of RequiredRole attribute using AuthSecret in querystring.
+See Player DTO/Service

 This project uses the "Starter" option seen at https://servicestack.net/pricing.
 It is subject to the qutoas outlined at https://servicestack.net/download#free-quotas